Paradise in a square 2016

 Museum Abteiberg, Mönchengladbach

-A trip to the Zoo in Cologne raised interest in the history of Zoological gardens, pleasure gardens, and menageries consequently looking back 6000BC to the persian garden where people, plants and animals first found shelter within a defined square space divided into four equal parts with a water source at the centre.
+A trip to the Zoo in Cologne raised interest in the history of Zoological gardens, pleasure gardens, and menageries consequently looking back 6000BC to the Persian garden where people, plants and animals first found shelter within a defined square space divided into four equal parts with a water source at the center.

 The term ‘enclosed space’ in Farsi (pari-daiza) was adopted in Christian mythology to describe the garden of Eden or Paradise.
-The principle of imposing order onto nature through the symmetric division of space subsequently finds forms in the gardens of Andalusia, the Mughal Empire, through to the Italian and French Renaissance gardens and epitomises a basic desire for the management and optimisation of spaces and objects.
+The principle of imposing order onto nature through the symmetric division of space subsequently finds forms in the gardens of Andalusia, the Mughal Empire, through to the Italian and French Renaissance gardens and epitomizes a basic desire for the management and optimization of spaces and objects.

-The history of exploration and the dispaly and representation of exotic animals sustains and carries forward practices that establish a genealogy of virtual identity in scientific categories.
+The history of exploration and the display and representation of exotic animals sustains and carries forward practices that establish a genealogy of virtual identity in scientific categories.

-Established paradigms and methodologies penetrate not only the structures of physical environments but extend into virtual spaces namely online walled gardens curated and controlled to minimise user engagement outside its services and maximise the transparency of their bahviour inside.
+Established paradigms and methodologies penetrate not only the structures of physical environments but extend into virtual spaces namely online walled gardens curated and controlled to minimize user engagement outside its services and maximize the transparency of their behaviour inside.

 A three volume book edited in Wikipedia compiles and ramifies the research notes for this work and contains an extensive use of bookmarks linking the alphabetically ordered subjects of the notes together.

 Adjacent to the main film, Paradise in a square, is a two part projection.

 As an artist, a performer and a Japanese cartoon character, Nora Hansen’s documentation of her life and work are presented, and function as the input to the projection on the right; a construction of her avatar in real time in the 3d modelling programme Maya.